rongou/tpcds/README.md

-# tpcxbb
+# tpcds
-Scripts for running TPCx-BB benchmarks on Spark
+Scripts for running TPC-DS benchmarks on Spark